TUC pushes for better wages to improve pension benefits

 To address this gap, SSNIT has introduced a policy called the ‘Self Employment Enrollment Drive’ (SEED) in collaboration with the Trades Union Congress (TUC).

-The objective is to ensure that workers in the informal sector are enrolled into the pension scheme.
+The objective is to ensure that workers in the informal sector are enrolled in the pension scheme.

-Speaking to journalists in Koforidua at the launch of the Self Employment, Enrollment Drive Dr. John Ofori Tinkorang , Director General of SSNIT said the initiative has resulted in a notable increase in informal sector enrollment on the scheme, rising from 14,000 to 57,000 in recent times.
+Speaking to journalists in Koforidua at the launch of the Self Employment, Enrollment Drive Dr. John Ofori Tenkorang, Director General of SSNIT said the initiative has resulted in a notable increase in informal sector enrollment on the scheme, rising from 14,000 to 57,000 in recent times.

 He emphasized the importance of fulfilling these contributions to safeguard the financial future of workers and get other insurance benefits.